 The Law of Strangers: Critical Perspectives on Jewish Lawyering and International Legal Thought, ed. with Moria Paz, in preparation.

-"The Particularist Pursuit of American Universalism: The American Jewish Committee’s 1944 Declaration on Human Rights," forthcoming, Journal of Contemporary History.
+"The Particularist Pursuit of American Universalism: The American Jewish Committee’s 1944 Declaration on Human Rights," Journal of Contemporary History, forthcoming.

-“‘In Memory of Our Murdered (Jewish) Children’: Hearing the Holocaust in Soviet Jewish Culture,” under review.
+“‘In Memory of Our Murdered (Jewish) Children’: Hearing the Holocaust in Soviet Jewish Culture,” Slavic Review 73:3, forthcoming.